steven-michaud/HookCase/3-installing.md

 2. Reboot your computer.

-Without this change, you sometimes get kernel panics using the debug kernel, at least on OS X 10.11 (El Capitan).
+Without this change, you sometimes get kernel panics using the debug kernel.
 These are usually double-faults with `CR2` set to an address on the stack (indicating a stack underflow).